-In terms of the Investment Guidelines approved by the Board, all investments are placed with Investment Grade institutions and with the SARB.
-The CPD utilises banking institutions with a minimum credit rating of BBB- by the agencies Standard & Poor's, Fitch and Moody's.
+In terms of the Investment Guidelines approved by the Board, all investments are placed with qualifying institutions and the SARB.
+The CPD utilises institutions with a National Scale Rating (NSR) or Local Currency Rating (LCR) that is not more than two notches below the sovereign rating.